njelly/TofuECS/README.md

 # Other Notes...

 This ECS is about as bare-bones as it could be.
 It is intended to be compatible with multi-threaded applications, physics engines, and rollback engines.
 When using Unity, I recommend putting your ECS code inside an assembly definition that does not allow engine references (and allows unsafe code).
 The ECS ought to be Unity-agnostic, and because of the type constraints on your components, there's not any use for MonoBehaviours and GameObjects in your system logic anyway.

+[You can view the repo for UnsafeCollections here](https://github.com/DennisCorvers/UnsafeCollections).
+It was very helpful for getting TofuECS to it's current form, so thanks to the developer and for @juliolitwin for bringing it to my attention. :)

 The utilities included in `TofuECS.Utilities` are simply there because I thought they'd be helpful for game developers:
 - `ArrayQuickSort`: An implementation of QuickSort that can be used for arrays.